DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 ## 1. Drinking fountains distribution - Vancouver, BC, Canada

-In this project, I am investigating the drinking fountains accessibility along the green pathwyas in Vancouver, BC, Canada.
+In this project, I am investigating the drinking fountains accessibility (with 80 m as buffer distance) along the green pathwyas in Vancouver, BC, Canada.
 The shape files data were obtained from the City of Vancouver public data portal (https://opendata.vancouver.ca/pages/home/).
 I initially did this project in QGIS through its Python functionality but in order to provide all the details and workflows I am leveraging GeoPandas spatial functionalities (please see the jupyter notebook file named "Drinking fountains distribution - Vancouver, BC, Canada.ipynb", attached to this repo).

 The followings are some notes and explanations:

-The coordinate reference system (CRS) of the data presented in the City of Vancouver public data portal is
+First, I need to see what the coordinate reference system (CRS) of the data presented in the City of Vancouver public data portal is.
+I need this when buffering the pathways:

     import geopandas as gpd
     import matplotlib.pyplot as plt